TanguyBarthelemy/JD-Tutorials/Sheets/Sheet_1_Tools_installation_EN.md

 ## In Windows

-In Windows, it could be usefull to fill also the environnement variables.
+In Windows, it could be useful to fill also the environnement variables.

 ### Proxy